Bridging the gap between studying and exam readiness

 For many GCSE students, revision isn’t just about memorising facts-it's about applying knowledge under exam conditions.
 Yet traditional revision methods often fall short.
 This disconnect left them feeling uncertain about their readiness and ability to perform well.

-Every GCSE student knows the pressure of exam season—the endless notes, the last-minute cramming, the uncertainty of whether anything is actually sinking in.
-But how do they really revise?
+Stairway is an online digital tutor for GCSE Maths and Science.
+Every GCSE student knows the pressure of exam season but how do they really revise?
 And more importantly, what makes it work (or not work) for them?

 To find out.
 I ran user testing sessions with 20 students. digging into their revision habits, struggles, and what they wished was different.
 Here are some of the key insights: